 Depending on the Content Delivery Network that you’re using, it might be the case that your backend gets delivered through the CDN as well, resulting in a slow admin panel.
-With some providers, you don’t need to take care of it because they automatically exclude your backend but others don’t do that right from the start.
-If that’s your case, I’d recommended excluding your admin dashboard from the delivery network to improve its performance.
+With some providers, you don’t need to take care of it because they automatically exclude your backend, but others don’t do that right from the start.
+If that’s your case, I’d recommend excluding your admin dashboard from the delivery network to speed up admin performance.

 In other words, you should invest a little more time to create a custom rule that will allow your admin panel not to be delivered through the CDN (here’s how to do it on CloudFlare and how to set KeyCDN up properly).

 Even if you put in place all these tactics, if your servers suck big time, your WooCommerce store’s backend will be no different.
 That’s why you’d need to realize that if you’re relying on a cheap hosting provider, it won’t get you very far.
 If you have no idea how your servers (and hosting provider) are doing, you could talk to a speed and performance specialist to get some advice on what to upgrade to in order to speed up your WooCommerce admin.